Peggy Fishman, M.D. – Connecticut Bioidentical Hormone Doctor

 Thyroid Hormone maintains numerous metabolic functions in the body, and without it, a person cannot metabolize carbohydrates, proteins, or fats.
 Often, thyroid problems can occur during menopause because the ovaries have thyroid receptors, and when estrogen and testosterone become deficient in the body, it can affect the thyroid gland.
 A lack of thyroid hormone leads to hypothyroidism, which can cause sudden weight gain, fatigue, hair loss, irregular periods, and intolerance to cold.
 An excessive amount of thyroid production can cause hyperthyroidism, which can lead to unexplained weight loss, tachycardia, insomnia, puffy eyes, moodiness, and constantly feeling warm.
 Bioidentical Hormone Replacement Therapy can reduce the symptoms associated with deficient or excessive thyroid hormone production.

-To learn more about the hormones that can be replaced with Bioidentical Hormone Replacement Therapy contact Hartford, Connecticut Bioidentical Hormone Replacement Therapy Doctor Anita Petruzzelli to schedule a consultation today!
+To learn more about the hormones that can be replaced with Bioidentical Hormone Replacement Therapy contact Westport, Connecticut Bioidentical Hormone Doctor Peggy Fishman, M.D. to schedule a consultation today!